aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 Optional:

 - `number_of_statements` (Number) Specifies the number of SnowSQL statements.
-Defaults to `-1` which will dynamically count the number semicolons in SnowSQL statements.
-Go [here](https://godoc.org/github.com/snowflakedb/gosnowflake#hdr-Executing_Multiple_Statements_in_One_Call) to learn more about preventing SQL injection attacks.
+Defaults to `None` which will dynamically count the number semicolons in SnowSQL statements.

 <a id="nestedblock--delete"></a>